 Note that this is a LOGICAL device name.
-Every device on a workstation must have a unique name, even it is of the same type as another device! deviceName
+Every device on a workstation must have a unique name.

+deviceName

 This property only exists by its getDeviceName() method.
 It returns the localDeviceName, but in the case of a remote device this name is augmented by the workstation name the device is connected to.
 Although an implementation of J/XFS may want to use its own format for the unique identification of a device we strongly suggest to use the format "<devicename>@<hostname>", i.e. printer2@workstation1.sample.domain.com to specify this.
-Please also see chapter 'Remote device access' on Page 39 on this subject.
+See chapter "Remote device access" at section 2.4.